 In April 2018, regulation was introduced that prevents players in the UK from betting on the EuroMillions lottery, which is a fun, cost-effective way of playing.
 Millionaire was introduced as an alternative.
 It works in almost exactly the same way as EuroMillions, with the same number of balls to choose from, the same odds of winning, and the same starting jackpot.

 The biggest difference is that the winning Millionaire numbers are taken from the Swiss Loto Express, which is a popular lottery in Switzerland and which is endorsed by the World Lottery Association.
-Plus entry costs just £2 a line compared to the £2.50 ticket price of EuroMillions!
-Other than that, the game will be recognisable to anyone who has played EuroMillions before: you pick five numbers between 1 and 50 and two star numbers between 1 and 12 and you win prizes for matching them with the numbers drawn.
+Entry costs £3 a line but the game will be recognisable to anyone who has played EuroMillions before: you pick five numbers between 1 and 50 and two star numbers between 1 and 12 and you win prizes for matching them with the numbers drawn.

 How to Play